 How to Choose the Thickness of PCB

 First, in the world of electronic products, the PCB is often referred to as the "heart", it connects everything together making the board thickness an important parameter for this crucial component.
-Whether the thickness of the PCB is appropriately selected directly affects the performance, stability, and reliability of final electronic products.
+Whether the PCB thickness is appropriately selected directly affects the performance, stability, and reliability of the final electronic products.

 The process of selecting PCB thickness is influenced by various factors, such as product application scenarios, board material, and number of copper layers.
-Therefore, these factors need to be comprehensively considered when selecting the thickness of a PCB.
+Therefore, these factors must be comprehensively considered when selecting the PCB thickness.

 Characteristics and Application of different PCB thicknesses